Collective Counterfactual Explanations: Balancing Individual Goals and Collective Dynamics: Introduction

+For an individual $x \in \Xn$ receiving an undesirable outcome, the counterfactual explanation $\ce(x)$ provides the minimal-cost strategy to achieve the favorable label:

+The standard CE formulation assumes that individuals act in isolation, ignoring interactions between individuals moving to the same destination in~$\Xp$.
+However, real-world dynamics are far more complex.
+While an individual benefits from transitioning from~$\Xn$ to~$\Xp$ by receiving a positive decision, other factors can influence their overall utility.
+For instance, individuals moving to an overcrowded region may face increased competition, leading to a decline in their utility.
+By solving CE on a per-individual basis, the standard formulation overlooks these broader societal impacts, failing to account for the collective consequences of explanations.
+This so-called \emph{externality} resembles the \emph{tragedy of the commons}~\cite{gross2019individual}, as seen in navigation algorithms optimizing routes independently.

+In our work, we model competition by assuming a fixed, yet unknown, amount of resources is available for individuals with a specific feature~$x$.
+For instance, if $x$ represents job-relevant attributes, the resources at~$x$ correspond to the societal demand for the expertise associated with~$x$.
+While these resources are not directly observable, modeling population dynamics allows us to link them to the population distribution at equilibrium.
+Assuming the population is in equilibrium before CE generation, the current population density~$\bP_\ps$ serves as a strong predictor of the available resources.

+Leveraging the connection between current population density and available resources, we propose a framework called \emph{Collective Counterfactual Explanation }(\textbf{CCE}).
+CCE accounts for the limited resources at each~$x$ and generates explanations collectively.
+It guides individuals in a way that the population, after receiving and partially following these explanations, reaches a state close to equilibrium.
+This ensures that the externalities from increased competition are minimized, making the generated explanations more reliable and beneficial for everyone.

-Neglecting the underlying distribution also questions the robustness of the solution to misspecified costs or feasibility constraints.
-In fact, social structure or unobserved costs may have already pushed away individuals from low-density areas.
-Recommending to such areas might no longer be beneficial to the users.
-To address the above issues, it is often recommended to include \textbf{data manifold closeness} among the $\CE$'s desiderata \cite{karimi2022survey,guidotti2022counterfactual,verma2020counterfactual}.
+Neglecting the underlying distribution~$\bP$ raises concerns about robustness to inaccurate cost estimates or feasibility constraints.
+Social structures and unobserved costs may have already pushed individuals out of low-density areas, rendering recommendations towards those regions ineffective.
+To address this, recent work highlights \emph{data manifold closeness} as a key requirement in CE~\citet{karimi2022survey,guidotti2022counterfactual,verma2020counterfactual}.
+As we discuss in \cref{sec:desiderata}, the CCE formulation naturally aligns with this and related desiderata.

-Another issue with the current approach to $\CE$ is its individual-centric formulation.
-Since $\CE$ chooses the actions for each individual independently, if a substantial portion of the population seeks to change their states, an accumulation of modified states may be observed near the boundary.
-This \textbf{externality} can lead to increased competition, thereby escalating the cost of modification.
-Such phenomenon exemplifies the \textbf{tragedy of the commons}~\cite{gross2019individual}, similar to a navigation algorithm directing users to individually optimal routes, which could be avoided or minimized with a collective approach.